killermann/facilitator-cards/content/cards/minute-papers.md

 ---

-Provide a prompt (or several) and give participants a short amount of time (e.g., one minute) to write their response.
-The papers can be collected, or shared with other participants, or not.
+Provide a prompt (or several) and give participants a short amount of time (e.g., one minute) to write their responses.
+The papers can be collected by the facilitator, shared between participants, or neither.
 State your intentions for sharing before they start writing.